When things change

 We will contact you as soon as possible to discuss your problem.
 As a general rule, the earlier difficulties are addressed, the more likely they are to be resolved in your favour.
 We will only contact you by phone and at a reasonable time, between 8am and 9pm.

-If it is required, we will also liaise with your solicitor.
-Furthermore, it may be appropriate to establish your financial position by reviewing your current income and household expenditure.
+If it is required, we will also liaise with your solicitor and can speak to a nominated third party, if this would be helpful for you, however they will not be able to make decisions on your behalf.
+We will seek to establish your financial position by reviewing your current income and household expenditure.
 This can help clarify matters for us and for you.

 We will also give you reasonable time to pay back the debt and will only start proceedings to repossess your home if we cannot solve the problem with you.